ezampino/mtip-tutorial/docs/lessons/Lesson6.md

 - On the top right hand side, click "Assignees"
 - You can assign issues to yourself or other people who are part of the repository
-- In the box, start typing type their name or github handle.
+- In the box, start typing type their name or GitHub handle.

 **Add labels**